daytonaio/content/articles/20241126_Using_Environmental_Variables_in_Daytona.md

 ---
-title: "Using Environmental Variables in Daytona"
+title: 'Using Environmental Variables in Daytona'
-description: "Learn how to set, manage, and use environmental variables in Daytona workspaces with a simple Python project for demonstration."
+description: 'Learn how to set, manage, and use environmental variables in Daytona workspaces with a simple Python project for demonstration.'
 date: 2024-11-26
-author: "Busayo Samuel"
+author: 'Busayo Samuel'
-tags: ["Environment Variables", "Development Environment", "Daytona Workspaces"]
+tags: ['Environment Variables', 'Development Environment', 'Daytona Workspaces']
 ---

 # Using Environmental Variables in Daytona

 ## Introduction

-[Environmental variables]('/definitions/20241126_definition_environment_variables.md') are important for configuring development environments, storing sensitive information, and managing application settings.
-Daytona provides a straightforward method to set and manage environmental variables across different workspaces using the `daytona env` command.
+[Environmental variables]('/definitions/20241126_definition_environment_variables.md')  variables are important for configuring development environments and storing sensitive information.
+They provide a flexible way to control application behavior without hardcoding values directly into the source code.
+Daytona offers a streamlined method for setting, managing, and using environmental variables across various workspaces using the `daytona env` command.
+This simplifies configuration and enhances security especially when collaborating on projects.

+This article will explain how to use the `daytona env` command to set and manage environmental variables within Daytona workspaces.
+You will learn how to set variables, create a workspace, and access these variables within a workspace.

 ### TL;DR